At a glance

 For example, infections and inflammation in the (called meningitis) or the brain (called encephalitis) can disrupt the blood-brain barrier and allow white and red blood cells and increased amounts of into the CSF.
 Meningitis and encephalitis can also lead to the production of .
 Autoimmune diseases that affect the CNS, such as Guillain-Barré syndrome and multiple sclerosis can also produce antibodies that can be found in the CSF.
 Cancers such as leukaemia can lead to an increase in CSF white blood cells (WBCs) and cancerous tumours can result in the presence of abnormal cells.
 These changes from normal CSF constituents make the examination of cerebrospinal fluid valuable as a diagnostic tool.

-CSF analysis usually involves an initial basic set of tests performed when CSF analysis is requested:
+CSF examination usually involves an initial basic set of tests performed when the test is requested:

 - CSF colour, clarity and pressure during collection